-Meet our Fluffy and Furry Friends
+Meet our Fluffy and Feathery Friends

 Stimulate your little one’s minds and senses and let them feel, see and hear wildlife through textures, colours and sounds.

 It is well documented that sensory experiences amongst the little ones encourage learning through exploration, curiosity, problem solving and creativity.
 It helps to build nerve connections in the brain and encourages the development of language and motor skills.

 All throughout March, your little ones will be able to experience textures, colours and sounds.
 Touch and feel feathers, snake skin and kangaroo fur.
 Smell and see native flowers and plants.
 Plus hear the sound some of the animals make.

 PLUS save 43% on all General Admission tickets for the month of March!

 Peak pricing applies to school holidays and weekends.